roycec133/Python-calculator/README.md

-# Python CLI Scientific Calculator
+# Python CLI + GUI Scientific Calculator

-This project is a command-line scientific calculator written in Python.
-It supports a wide range of arithmetic operations, square roots, and trigonometric functions.
-The app is fully interactive, handles edge cases like division by zero and invalid input, and is designed using clean object-oriented programming principles.
+This project is a fully functional scientific calculator written in Python.
+It started as a simple command-line calculator and has evolved into a modern calculator with both command-line (CLI) and graphical user interface (GUI) versions.
+The GUI is built using CustomTkinter and features a custom math parser and calculation engine, allowing it to parse and evaluate mathematical expressions without relying on Python’s eval() function.

 ## Features